swcarpentry/DEPRECATED-boot-camps/matlab/README.md

 maintained.
 This kind of functionality is the topic of [Object Oriented Programming][OOP], and it's worth exploring MATLAB's (and Python's) capabilities here if you're going to be writing any moderately large programs.
-We don't have time to do into it now though.
+We don't have time to go into it now though.